dmd-program/dmd-100/projects/ritual/develop_prototype.md

 * Describe the ritual in detail and how the prototype works.
 * Write clearly, and check for grammar and spelling errors

-## Steps to completion
+## Instructions

 1. Create the prototype using the prototyping instructions
-2. Download a ZIP archive of your prototype from InvisionApp and upload to the Studio
+2. Download a ZIP archive of your prototype from InvisionApp
-3. Submit a Public Share Link to your submission in the Studio
+3. Copy the project's  Public Share Link
-4. Write a design document according to the document requirements and upload to the Studio
+4. Write a design document according to the document requirements

+## Report in

+Upload the ZIP archive file, Public Share Link, and the design document to the Studio